 While you can take part in Twitter chats on Twitter itself, it’s a lot easier to use a Twitter chat app.
 That’s because an app allows you to only see tweets related to the topic, and to easily identify tweets from chat hosts and invited guests.
 One popular platform for following Twitter chats is TwChat.

 And, of course, if you have a large, engaged audience, you can keep a constant flow of leads from Twitter, by starting your own Twitter chat.

 A fun way to improve Twitter lead generation is to use an online contest to raise brand awareness.
 Some example of Twitter contests include:

 - Asking users to tweet images with particular hashtags

 - Asking a question that followers can answer

 When running a Twitter contest, make sure that you comply with Twitter’s rules for running promotions.
-And, if you want to run a contest across multiple social media profiles, try using a tool like Rafflecopter to make the process easier.

 18. Monitor Conversations

 Not only is monitoring Twitter conversations a great way to offer customer service (see tip #12), but it also helps you be more responsive, so you can quickly react to tweets from followers.

 While there are lots of tools for monitoring Twitter conversations, you can also monitor them from Twitter itself.
 To do this, go to Twitter, click on Notifications, then Mentions to see all the mentions of your Twitter username.